SymJAX/SymJAX/README.md

 This is an under-development research project, not an official product, expect bugs and sharp edges; please help by trying it out, reporting bugs.
 [**Reference docs**](https://symjax.readthedocs.io/en/latest/)

-**Announcement:** First major stable release expected by end of June.

 ## What is SymJAX ?